DoctorWkt/acwj/46_Void_Functions/Readme.md

 ```

 Assume that we have scanned in the 'void'.
 We now `scan(&Peektoken);` to
 see what's up next without altering the current `Token`.
-If that' a
+If that's a
 right parenthesis, we can leave with `paramcnt` set to zero after skipping
 the 'void' token.